cbg-ethz/V-pipe/docs/tutorial.md

 EOT
 ```

-Tip: Always check the content of the `samples.tsv` file.
+Always check the content of the `samples.tsv` file.

-If you didn’t use the correct structure, this file might end up empty or some entries might be missing.
+If you did not use the correct directory structure, this file might end up empty or some entries might be missing.
-You can safely delete it and re-run the `--dryrun` to regenerate it.
+You can safely delete it and re-run with option `--dry-run` to regenerate it.

-Run the V-pipe analysis (the necessary dependencies will be downloaded and installed in conda environments managed by snakemake):
+Finally, we can run the V-pipe analysis (the necessary dependencies will be downloaded and installed in conda environments managed by snakemake):

 ```bash
 cd ./testing/work/